Welcome to the Supporting Inclusive School Leadership web area!

 - A Synthesis Report providing an overview of the phase 1 activities and the outlook for phase 2 of the project.

-The phase 2 outputs will be produced with the involvement of the PAG and the expert group.
+The phase 2 outputs have been produced with the involvement of the PAG and the expert group.
 They include: